 How long will it take to grow a full-sized Red Cedar?

 The Eastern Red Cedar grows approximately 2′ per year in optimum conditions.
 That means in 10 years you can have a large evergreen tree for landscaping or a windbreak.

 However, studies have shown that abandoned fields can be converted into Eastern Red Cedar forests in as little as 40 years without intervention.

 There is no ‘required’ maintenance of Eastern Red Cedar.
+As a native, if it is planted in a location that matches it’s growing preferences (full sun / well-drained soil), it should thrive.
 However, you can prune/shape the tree to your liking.

 Pests and Diseases